 When working with patient organisations, companies must ensure that all of the arrangements comply with the Code.
-This includes the prohibition on advertising prescription only medicines to the public (Clause 22.1).
-The requirements of Clause 19, which covers meetings health professionals and appropriate administrative staff, also apply to pharmaceutical companies supporting patient organisation meetings.
+This includes the prohibition on advertising prescription only medicines to the public (Clause 23.1).
+The requirements of Clause 19, which covers meetings for health professionals and appropriate administrative staff, also apply to pharmaceutical companies supporting patient organisation meetings.

-Companies must ensure that the requirements of Clause 23 are complied with when working with patient organisations.
-In particular, written agreements must be in place in respect of every significant activity or ongoing relationship (Clause 23.3) and there has to be public disclosure of financial support or indirect/non financial support.
+Companies must ensure that the requirements of Clause 24 are complied with when working with patient organisations.
+In particular, written agreements must be in place in respect of every significant activity or ongoing relationship (Clause 24.3) and there has to be public disclosure of financial support or indirect/non financial support.
+The published information must include the monetary value of financial support and of invoiced costs (Clause 24.7).
+For significant non-financial support that cannot be assigned a meaningful monetary value, the published information must describe clearly the non-monetary value that the organisation receives.